TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ## Errors
-Errors can happen on connection for different reasons:
+Errors can happen on connection or on some ApplicationClient actions, for different reasons:
 * Wrong `app_id`, `access_key` or `mqtt_address` were provided to the constructor.
-* The machine may not have access to the network/The MQTT server could be down/Firewall restrictions could prevent connection
+* The machine may not have access to the network/The MQTT server could be down/Firewall restrictions could prevent connection.
 * The client process doesn't have system capabilities to open a socket
+* The MQTT server uses MQTTS, but the client won't accept the TLS certificate.
+* The Application client is not able to get the application or a device.
-* The MQTT server uses MQTTS, but the client won't accept the TLS certificate Errors could also happen when closing connection, in case the disconnection is unexpected.
+Errors could also happen when closing connection, in case the disconnection is unexpected.
 It's possible to catch those exceptions using `except RuntimeError as` and print the error.